Lab 6: C++ Debugging Lab: Working with the VSCode Debugger

 - Expected Output:

-- Note: If the user was changed to “Jane Doe” during debugging, the discount wouldn’t be applied, and the total cost would be $55.99.
+Total Cost for John Doe: $50.99 - Note: If the user was changed to “Jane Doe” during debugging, the discount wouldn’t be applied, and the total cost would be $55.99.

 Debugging - Part 2